Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Results

-We have determined from model tests that $l/b$ has minimal influence on $C_{D,\mathrm{bulk}}$ in both the static and flutter regimes, as discussed in \S\,\ref{sec:bulk_drag_coeff}.
-On the other hand, $\uplambda$ plays a significant role from the analytical solutions in the static regime as outlined in \S\,\ref{sec:drag_reduction_static}.
-We now proceed to investigate the effect of $\uplambda$ in the flutter regime.
+We have seen in our experiments that $l/b$ has minimal influence on $C_{D,\mathrm{bulk}}$ in both the static and flutter regimes, as discussed previously.
+We now proceed to investigate the effect of $\uplambda$ using the numerical model described in \cref{sec:numerical_model}.
+We fix $C_D=1.95$ and adjust $C_M$ from $0.10$ up to $3.00$ to change $\uplambda$ for Mimic 1--3.
+Selected numerical predictions of $C_{D,\mathrm{bulk}}$ for Mimic 1 ($C_M=0.2,0.4,\dots,3.0$ and $\uplambda=118.6,59.3,\dots,7.9$) are compared to the experimental data in \cref{fig:exp_num_drag_reduction}.
+For Mimic 1--3 (same $\mathrm{B}$, different $l/b$), numerical cases with equal $\uplambda$ by varying $C_M$ yield identical results; numerical predictions for Mimics 2 and 3 are not shown here for brevity.

-$\mathcal{R}^{\mathrm{num}}$ is compared to $\mathcal{R}^{\mathrm{exp}}$ in \cref{fig:exp_num_drag_reduction}.
-An enlarged view of only the flutter regime is provided in \cref{fig:exp_num_drag_reduction_flutter}.
-Snapshots from our numerical model illustrating the transition from the static reconfiguration to flutter of Mimic 2 with $C_M=1.0$ and $N=1$ are provided in \cref{fig:static_to_flutter}.
-We fix $C_D=1.95$ and adjust $C_M$ from $0.1$ up to $1.0$ to change $\uplambda$ for each blade mimic.
 In the static regime, the numerical predictions closely match the experimental data for all $\uplambda$.
-However, $\uplambda$ plays a significant role in determining the critical $\mathrm{Ca}$ and $\mathcal{R}$ in the flutter regime.
-A larger $\uplambda$ delays the onset of flutter and results in a smaller $\mathcal{R}$ within the flutter regime.
-If the case of $\uplambda \to \infty$, no flutter occurs.
-To replicate the flutter observed in the experiments, $\uplambda$ must be retained, and the terms involving $\uplambda$, i.e., the last two terms in (\ref{eq:added_mass}) must also be included in the hydrodynamic load model.
-If so, why $l/b \propto \uplambda$ has minimal effect on $C_{D,\mathrm{bulk}}$ or $\mathcal{R}$?
+However, $\uplambda$ plays a significant role in determining both the critical $\mathrm{Ca}$ and $C_{D,\mathrm{bulk}}$ in the flutter regime.
+A larger $\uplambda$ delays the onset of flutter and results in a smaller $C_{D,\mathrm{bulk}}$ within the flutter regime.
+In the limit of $\uplambda \to \infty$, no flutter occurs.
+To replicate the flutter observed in the experiments, $\uplambda$ must be retained, and the terms involving $\uplambda$, i.e., the last two terms in \cref{eq:added_mass} must also be included in the hydrodynamic load model.
+This point is also confirmed from a different perspective in \cref{sec:reactive_force_model}.